Drawing out the context of data: a sketching how to guide

-To do so, we needed to understand the people using the various systems and what challenges they face before considering areas to improve.
-This exercise along, along with other outputs, will help us see the bigger picture of technology usage within the Coastguard.
-The culmination of this work will lead to more informed decisions about their technology.
+We needed to understand the people using the various systems and what challenges they face before considering areas to improve.
+This drawing exercise along with other outputs, helped us to see the bigger picture of technology usage within the Coastguard.

-The insights learnt from these sketches are invaluable.
-We’ll communicate these to decision makers to ensure that everyone is on the same page and emphasises with the target group, understands their needs and issues they are facing.
+The insights from the sketches are invaluable.
+We’ll communicate them to decision makers to ensure everyone is on the same page, understands user needs and the issues they are facing.